Ashwin-Rajesh/Cordic_accelerator/README.md

 # Cordic_accelerator
-Accelerator IP for computing transcendental functions using CORDIC algorithm
+Accelerator IP for computing transcendental functions using CORDIC algorithm.

+As part of final year project for APJ Abdul Kalam Technological University B Tech Electronics and Communication Program.

+Department of Electronics and Communication Engineering

+Government Engineering College Thrissur

 ---